 White Claw has dipped — or steeped — its toes in the hard iced tea market.

 White Claw released hard seltzer iced teas in the flavors Peach, Raspberry, Lemon, and Mango.
 This release comes only months after the brand’s main competitor Truly released its own hard seltzer iced tea line.
-The rivalry continues.
+As the rivalry continues, the White Claw alcohol empire keeps growing.

 If you’re looking for a stronger buzz, you’re in luck.